Guidelines for Poultry Abattoirs

 3.0.8 No bird can be inverted or suspended in such a manner as to cause it avoidable pain or suffering.

 3.0.9 Birds must not be inverted and placed in cones or on shackles unless the personnel and means to slaughter them are immediately available and operational.

 3.0.10 If birds are placed in cones these must be the correct size for the type of bird.

 3.0.11 Chickens and ducks must not be inverted for more than 60 seconds before being stunned or killed.

 3.0.12 Turkeys and geese must not be inverted for more than 120 seconds before being stunned or killed.

 3.0.13 Abuse or maltreatment of birds is prohibited.
-The following actions are prohibited and are considered by Animal Welfare Approved to constitute cruelty:
+The following actions are prohibited and are considered by AGW to constitute cruelty: